You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Tip 38 · Give Claude a Way to Verify Its Own Work

-Don't let Claude stop at building.
-Equip it with the tools to confirm what it built actually works.
+Claude shouldn't just build; it should be able to confirm what it built actually works.
+Provide it with:

 • Explicit success criteria